+There are a number of important bridge crossings plus many river navigation facilities in Bangladesh.
 FFWS is very important and essential for safe operation of those transportation facilities.
+At present, some officials indicated the current FFWS should be improved in terms of its reliability and accuracy.
+Some operators for river navigation stated that they operate their own FFWS, as the current FFWS of the BWDB is not sufficiently reliable.
 In order to eliminate unnecessary economic disturbance due to traffic congestion during flooding, a FFWS would contribute to more efficient traffic control.
 In such cases, comprehensive management among the agencies concerned is essential.